Save Up to 35% Off

 Real Energy Comes from NADH and FADH2

 So the Krebs Cycle creates energy but the Krebs Cycle alone does not produce enough of the ATP our cells require.
 The real prizes are the NADH and FADH2 that are produced in the process.
-They are what really produce us the majority of our ATP through what’s called the electron transport chain
+They are what really produce us the majority of our ATP through what’s called the electron transport chain.

 The electron transport chain is essentially a process where our mitochondria constantly “steal” from its guests.
 NADH and FADH2 are electron-charged molecules and our mitochondria “steal” these electrons from NADH and FADH2, turning them into NAD+ and FAD as a result.